 The building looks like something you would see in a small Eastern European town.
 The fish hatchery is truly beautiful with its stone walls and accentuated third story.

-The hatchery building sits behind a large lake with lots of shade and picnic tables, making it a great stop for exploring on a family road trip, even if the interior isn’t open.
+The hatchery sits behind a large lake with lots of shade and picnic tables, making it an excellent stop for exploring on a family road trip, even if the interior isn’t open.
 You can walk all around the pond and see the fish swimming in it or buy a pack of fish food from the hatchery so you can feed them yourself.

 Along the back wall, there is an exhibit about how they restored the hatchery building to its original glory.